Dan Thompson (footballer)

-Daniel Thompson (born 25 November 1993) is an English footballer who plays for Phoenix Sports as a striker.
+Daniel Thompson (born 25 November 1993) is an English footballer who plays as a striker for AFC Croydon Athletic.

 Career

 Hampton & Richmond

 Thompson started his career at Hampton & Richmond Borough.
 He made his debut with only 16 years old, on 12 March 2011, against Weston-super-Mare.
 He scored his first career goal three days later, against Woking.
 His success at the club earned him trials at Stoke City in July, Newcastle, Crystal Palace in October and Queens Park Rangers.

 Portsmouth and loans

 On 5 January 2012, Thompson signed for Portsmouth, in a one-year scholarship deal.
 This caused concern for Hampton & Richmond as they expected compensation.

 After his signing to Portsmouth, Thompson joined Havant & Waterlooville on loan until the end of the season, to gain first-team experience.

 He made a total of 13 appearances (12 league matches and 1 was a friendly against Bournemouth).

 After the end of the season, Thompson was promoted to the Portsmouth first team.
 And made his debut on 14 August, starting in a EFL Cup match against Plymouth Argyle.
 Due to an increase in players, Thompson was relegated to the Development squad.
 On 29 October 2012, he scored 4 goals against Gosport, in a friendly match for the Development squad.
 Despite his performance against Gosport, the manager Guy Whittingham ruled out his involvement in first team squad, due to 20-man shortage.

 On 21 November 2012, Thompson joined Dorchester Town on an initial month-long loan, alongside George Colson.
 Thompson made his debut in a FA Trophy match against Luton Town coming on as a substitute in the 78th minute, the match ended in a 2–2 draw.

 In January 2013 Thompson signed for Isthmian Premier Division side Bognor Regis Town on a month-long loan.

 In March, Thompson was told that his Pompey contract would not be renewed.
 After his return to Pompey, he was released.